Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Sophie Achard for fruitful exchanges.
+The author gratefully acknowledge to the two anonymous referees for their comments that led to substantial improvements in the article.
+The author also wishes to express her thanks to Sophie Achard for fruitful exchanges.
 Emmanuel Barbier and Guillaume Becq are also acknowledged for providing the data of the resting state fMRI on the rats.